 The big view is the at the top of the climb up the ‘stairs of doom’…these are second only to the icy stairs of DOOM that nearly led straight to our deaths at the Devil’s Kettle.
 We had a blast goofing around and taking the most challenging routes we could find, and declaring our own triple crown: hill of doom, stairs of doom and the waterfall of doom.

 Using gravity to my advantage on the Hill of DOOM

 One major change to the park, is that they recently demolished the large Dam, pulling the plug on Little Falls Lake and turning it into a grassy wetland that allows the Willow River to flow freely on its own path.

 “Hey, who pulled the plug?”

-The dam was one of the main highlights when we took the kids here 5 years ago and was a good spot for fishing.
+The dam was one of the main highlights when we took the kids here a few years ago and was a good spot for fishing.
 Its strange to see the river wind through what one was a lake buzzing with activity, and made the beach and playground a little sad, since they now border an empty lake.
-The project started in 2015 and based on what I was able to find, it looks like they are considering rebuilding the dam at some point…stay tuned.
+The project started in 2015 and it looks like they are considering rebuilding the dam at some point…stay tuned.